I highly underestimated Jibhi especially, when I was looking for my very first long exposure waterfall shot.

-A CPL filter can make the sky color blue look more intense as compared to without using a CPL.
+A CPL filter can make the sky color blue look more intense.

 5. A Tripod

-Using a tripod is a must at least in the cases where you will taking quite long exposure shots.
+Using a tripod is a must.
+At least in the cases where you will taking quite long exposure waterfall shots.
 A Tripod gives your camera stability & support.
 Especially when you are doing Long Exposure Photography.
-In those cases, where you don’t want any kind of shake that eventually spoils your scene and efforts.
+You don’t want any kind of shake that eventually spoils your scene and efforts.

-For e.x – if you’re using a focal length of 18mm and on reversing it becomes 1/18th.
-So, if you’re shooting anything below 1/18th shutter speed with the 18mm focal length then you have to use a Tripod.
+For e.x – if you’re using a focal length of 18mm and, on the reverse, it becomes 1/18th.
+If you’re shooting anything below 1/18th shutter speed with the 18mm focal length, then you have to use a Tripod.

 If you will not use a tripod, the chances of the image getting blurry would probably increase.

-These are the most important points in taking a balanced Long Exposure Shot.
+These are the most essential points in taking balanced Long Exposure Shots.

-Coming to Applying the Long Exposure Shot at Jibhi Waterfall
+Coming to Applying the Long Exposure Waterfall Shots at Jibhi Waterfall

-I was shooting Long Exposure Shot of the Waterfall for the very first time.
+I was shooting long exposure waterfall shots for the very first time.
 As I had already told before in this article.

 One more thing that’s more important is getting to the location and spending some time there before you start shooting.
 It will help you in analyzing the scene and getting comfortable with the surroundings.

-The shot above was from the stream of water that was flowing from the waterfall.
+The shot above was from the stream of water that was flowing from the waterfalls.

-The surroundings of the waterfall don’t allow much light to enter the area.
+The surroundings of the waterfalls don’t allow much light to enter the area.